Skip to main content

 Deaths From Overdose Are Preventable

-One of the saddest parts of this story is that many of these deaths are preventable.
-The anti-overdose drug naloxone (NARCAN) is an opioid antagonist; it binds to the opioid receptors in the brain and reverses and blocks the effects of opioids.
+The opioid epidemic has resulted in tens of thousands of deaths each year, highlighting the devastating impact on individuals and communities nationwide.
+The saddest part of this story is that many of these deaths are preventable.
+The anti-overdose drug naloxone, NARCAN, is an opioid antagonist; it binds to the opioid receptors in the brain and reverses and blocks the effects of opioids.
 It can restore breathing in an overdose victim, preventing death.
 Some states allow friends and family members of opioid-dependent loved ones to buy naloxone at pharmacies without a doctor’s prescription, while other states require a prescription.
 The problem is obvious: there is no time to go see a doctor in the middle of an overdose.
 A policy shift is necessary to allow anyone to buy naloxone at any time.

 • Educating healthcare providers